rosemondepower/heartworm_genome/02_code/batch2/filter1/workbook_batch2_filt1.md

 # Instead of SLIDINGWINDOW, in my previous practice code I used 'AVGQUAL:30 MINLEN:150'.
 ```
 Assume all files are phred33 quality encoded?
 The SRR files have '????' in the quality scores so I'll have to check this somehow..
+All new Illumina uses phred33.
+Only need to worry about phred 64 if you've got pretty old data...